Bonnie Pointer: Career

-Bonnie and youngest sister June began singing together in their father's West Oakland Church of God in Oakland, California.
+Bonnie Pointer and her younger sister June began singing together in their father's West Oakland Church of God in Oakland, California.
 They were the first two of the sisters to pursue a professional career, the Pointers (otherwise known as the Pair) in 1969.
 After Anita joined the duo that same year, they changed their name to the Pointer Sisters and recorded several singles for Atlantic Records between 1971 and 1972.
 In December 1972, after several singles had been released, oldest sister Ruth wanted to join the group and afterwards, the four released their debut album as the Pointer Sisters in 1973.
-Their self-titled debut album yielded the hit "Yes We Can Can".
+Their first album, The Pointer Sisters, yielded the hit "Yes We Can Can".
 Between 1973 and 1977, the Pointers donned 1940s fashions and sang in a style reminiscent of the Andrews Sisters.
 Their music included R&B, funk, rock and roll, gospel, country and soul.

 Anita and Bonnie wrote the group's crossover country hit, "Fairytale", in 1974, which also became a Top 20 US pop hit and won the group their first Grammy for Best Vocal by a Duo or Group, Country.
 Anita and Bonnie also were nominated for Best Country Song at the same ceremony.
 In 1977, Bonnie left the group to begin a solo career.
-The remaining sisters continued performing as a trio, The Pointer Sisters, scoring hits from the late-1970s to the mid-1980s and had a major breakthrough with their 1983 album Break Out.
+Ruth blamed Motown producer Jeffrey Bowen for romancing and enticing Bonnie away from the group; she wrote that Bowen had previously split up the Temptations in 1976 by luring Dennis Edwards into a failed solo effort.
+The remaining sisters continued performing as a trio, scoring hits from the late-1970s to the mid-1980s and had a major breakthrough with their 1983 album Break Out.
 In 1978, Bonnie Pointer signed with Motown Records and the same year, the label released "Heaven Must Have Sent You", which reached No. 11 on the US Billboard Hot 100 chart.
-Bonnie Pointer had a moderately successful solo career, though it never reached the heights of the Pointer Sisters, the group she left for a solo career.
-Pointer released three solo albums, two self-titled albums for Motown and one album on Private I Records, before retiring from the studio.
+Bonnie Pointer had a moderately successful solo career, though it never reached the heights of the Pointer Sisters.
+Pointer released three solo albums, two for Motown and one on Private I Records, before taking a hiatus from recording.